mikki-messer/new-pipe-mobile-tests/README.md

 ## :tv: Coverage

-- Check that the "Join our team" link opens the "Jobs" page
+- Check that on typing the search phrase into the Search input the dropdown with search suggestions appears.
-- Check that the "News" link opens the "Blog & News" page
+- Check that on clicking on the search suggestion the search result page opens.
-- Check that on scrolling down to the "100% Success Rate" block the lion widget appears
+- Check that on clicking on the Main menu button the Main menu appears.
-- Check that the lion widget disappears after the click on the close button
+- Check that on clicking on the Main menu header the menu tab changes.
-- Check that the contact card with links to the Facebook and LinkedIn appears on mouse hover over the first contact in the "Team block"
+- Check that on clicking on the Settings menu item in the Main menu the Settings section opens.
-- Check that there are no errors in the browser console logs

 ## :tv: Technology stack

 <p align="center">